Richmond Palace blog post featured image for www.theplaceswherewego.com

 What survives of Richmond Palace?

 Much of the old Tudor palace was demolished in the 17th century, leaving just a few ruins and structures.
 Of the original Tudor buildings that face the park area, little survives.
-A single wall still stands along with the Gateway, Palace Gatehouse, and a small section of The Old Palace.
+At Richmond Palace today, a single wall still stands along with the Gateway, Palace Gatehouse, and a small section of The Old Palace.
 Without the original buildings intact, our knowledge today of historic Richmond Palace is limited to surviving sketches and drawings of the palace.

-Today, it is a private residence and only viewable to the public from the outside.
+Today, the gatehouse is a private residence and only viewable to the public from the outside.
+Surviving from Tudor times, the gatehouse still displays Tudor brickwork.

 REQUEST TO READERS: If a property resident someday stumbles upon this article, we are a flight away from a trip back to London should the opportunity to tour the grounds ever arise.